mit-acl/mppi_numba/README.md

 ## Acknowledgement

-This software, was created by Xiaoyi Cai under Army Research Laboratory (ARL) Cooperative Agreement Number W911NF-21-2-0150.
+This software, was created by MIT Aerospace Controls Lab under Army Research Laboratory (ARL) Cooperative Agreement Number W911NF-21-2-0150.
 ARL, as the Federal awarding agency, reserves a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use this software for Federal purposes,